ma-pe/node-js-sdk/README.md

 # General

-This is a fork of the greate oneall-nodejs-sdk (https://github.com/oneall/node-js-sdk).
+This is a fork of the great oneall-nodejs-sdk (https://github.com/oneall/node-js-sdk).
 When forking this package the named sdk didn't feature the push-api.
 I therefore added *some* of the api-calls.

 # oneall-sdk
 An sdk that maps the Oneall REST API into nodejs.